engmaths/emat10006/materials/worksheet4.md

 **Exercise**: play around with these examples and try out different kinds of plots.
 You can find many more examples here:
 <https://matplotlib.org/stable/tutorials/introductory/sample_plots.html>
-(Many of the examples use numpy functions that we will discuss more later...)
+(Click on any of the images to see the code that makes the plot.)